karlTGA/vosekast_control/MQTT_JSON.md

 # MQTT and JSON

-MQTT is used to send commands to Vosekast as well as to publish current sensor data.
+MQTT is used to send commands to Vosekast as well as to publish sensor data.

 We decided to use the JSON:API for its ease of use, flexibility and lightweight design to encode and decode all MQTT messages.

 ## JSON payload format

 * There will be different classes to distinguish between error messages/sensor data/command.
+Each class will publish to a separate topic  for easier differentiation.
 	* All sensors publish to topic /status.
 	* Commands will be published to topic /commands.
 	* Error messages publish to /error.
 * Data is distinguished by sensor_id.

 ```json